mrmatho/da-slides/pages/ai-in-analytics.md

 - AI techniques can be used to generate data visualisations automatically, through submitting and refining prompts to large language models.
     - For example, a user can submit a prompt like "show me a bar chart of the sales data by region", and the AI model can generate the data visualisation based on the prompt.
     - This can help users to quickly explore and understand their data, without needing to manually create the visualisations themselves.
 It reduces the level of expertise required to create data visualisations.
+- These models may also provide code snippets (or even complete code) to generate the visualisation in a programming language like Python.

 ---
 layout: center